atkinsj/fts-elasticsearch/README.md

 ## TODO
 * user/mbox_gui parametrized url i.e.: url=http://127.0.0.1/m-%u/ would use index http://127.0.0.1/m-filip.hanes@example.com/
-* routing key with user for better search performance
 * Rescan
 * Optimisation (if any)
 * Multiple mailbox lookup (for clients that call lookup_multi; need to find one)